jc-sot/rally/README.md

 Your team may do any question in any order.
 Three points for the first team that solves a problem, two points for the second team that solves the problem, and one point for the third team that solves that problem.

+To solve the question, you may use Python or JavaScript!

 # Part 3: Questions
   * [Question 1](https://jc-sot.github.io/rally_2024/questions/q1)
   * [Question 2](https://jc-sot.github.io/rally_2024/questions/q2)